 Once upon a time, my grandparents lived here with my mother and uncle.
 Last week upon a time, I suddenly came across this house and realised it was the one.
 Now, the buildings and cars have encroached, but my family’s stories keep the place apart.

 Long ago and not so far away, was my first home: 47 North Hill, Colchester, Essex, UK.
 It was there that my sister was born, and there that I was raised to realise that we are our stories.
-There, too, I learned to respect other stories, others’ stories: to understand that history is always in … Continue reading My Back Yard
+There, too, I learned to respect other stories, others’ stories: to understand that history is always in my back yard.

 Dogs Trust: getting human and canine attention in town.